Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions

-for all $R_0 \le e^{-1/2} \sqrt t$.
-This is not enough by itself to bound the sum in \cref{eq:A1_diff}, since \cref{eq:HP_layer_2} also contains a term of order $1/t^2$ which does not depend on the distance from the boundary; however, setting $R_0 = t^{4/9}$ as in \cref{lem:layer_Pi_integral} gives
+(A better bound can of course be obtained from the exact expression for the Dirichlet heat kernel on the half-plane, but it would not change the final result).
+This is not enough by itself to bound the summand in \cref{eq:A1_diff}, since \cref{eq:HP_layer_2} also contains a term of order $1/n^2$ which does not depend on the distance from the boundary; however, it does give